CloudNativeWales/Meetops/Blog/000_CNWSETUP.md

 ![Salman and Lewis love Copenhagen](/content/images/2018/05/000_CNWSETUP_SALMANLEWIS-1.JPG) *Always sit at the front of the roller coaster*

+## The Talk Before The Meetup

+The day before our first meetup, I [gave a talk](https://www.youtube.com/watch?v=0u96zYdcUeE) at [Bristol Cloud Native](https://twitter.com/briscloudnative).
+The talk was based on announcements and talks from KubeCon.
+We mentioned CNW, and after the talk I started chatting to one of the attendees.
+He created a start up in his parents' garage in West Wales and, along with two former course mates, is now working in an incubator in Bristol.
+This was another positive indicator for CNW, having not only found that a significant number of people in Wales were interested in taking part in a Cloud Native meetup, but that there were businesses being founded with an interest/focus on Cloud Native technologies.

 ## The Meetup

 That's it for this post, our next post will be about our first meetup.